- Both are free and open source web applications written in PHP which use a database such as MySQL.

 - Both use jQuery

-- Both share the title of FLOSS Web Application with the fastest release cycle
+- Both share the title of FLOSS Web Applications with the fastest release cycles

 - Tiki offers a choice of rapid release or Long Term Support (LTS).
 With WordPress, you need to always stay in a rapid release cycle even when your site has all the features you need because WordPress doesn't offer an LTS version and this is unlikely to change because the project leader is "philosophically opposed" to Long Term Support (LTS) versions.